chuktuk/Alzheimers_Disease_Analysis/README.txt

-    This folder contains the entire Alzheimer's disease capstone project.
+    This repo contains the entire Alzheimer's disease capstone project.
 There are in depth ipynb files for each section of the project that culminate in a milestone report and a final report.
 Presentation of the results are included in the AD_Final_Presentation.pptx file.
 Custom modules (.py files) were created